ghi-electronics/duelink-holiday-tree/index.md

 ![Holiday Tree](./img/sptree-b-1.png)

-This page includes many demo programs/patterns that you can load onto your DUELink [Holiday Tree](https://www.duelink.com/docs/products/sptree-b).
+This page is a `Getting Started` page for `DUELink Holiday Tree`.
+It includes many demo programs/patterns that you can load onto it.
+You can see the full product details on the product page on the DUELink website [here](https://www.duelink.com/docs/products/sptree-b).
 To load any of the demos, or to make your own, you need these steps:

 1. Plug in the tree to your PC using a USB cable.
 2. Go to [https://microblocks.fun/run/microblocks.html](https://microblocks.fun/run/microblocks.html).
 You will need to use `Edge` or `Chrome` Internet browsers.
 3. Click `Connect` button on the top right corner.
 Then select the `USB` option.
 4. You should have one option only but if more than one then select the `DUELink` device.
+While not likely to happen, if you do not see a `DUELink` device then you need to reload the MicroBlocks firmware.
+This is explained at the bottom of this page.
 5. The connect button you clicked earlier changes to a `DUELink` next to a green connect icon.
 6. Click and drag [This Tree Library Link](https://www.duelink.com/code/driver/microblocks/holiday-tree.ubl) into the middle of the MicroBlocks page.
 If not sure how to drag a link, click the link to save the library on your PC then drag the saved file into the MicroBlocks page.
 7. You can now drag any of the images (Example Blocks) below into the IDE to try them.